Jillian Medoff: Corporate career

 Along with writing novels, Jillian also has a career in management consulting and corporate communications.
 She's worked for a wide range of employers across multiple industries, including Deloitte, Aon, Revlon, Max Factor and Medco.
 Medoff attributes her success as a novelist to her corporate career, "Having steady, stable employment (i.e., a corporate job) not only offered [Medoff] financial security, it also ensured she’d never be forced to write solely as a means to pay rent."
-Now, as a Senior Consultant with SegalBenz, a division of The Segal Group, she advises clients on communication strategies for all aspects of the employee experience, such as workforce engagement, performance management and professional development.
-She's fluent in HR practices and procedures, and has deep subject matter expertise in benefits and pay programs.
+Now, as a Senior Consultant with SegalBenz, a division of The Segal Group, she advises clients on communication strategies.